 - Answer multiple callers and route them to local or remote personnel.

-- Function as a business answering machine with individual customizable mailboxes.
+- Function as a business answering machine with phone extensions and voicemail.

 - Play recorded information for common inquiries.